 I have 18 years of experience working with children and youth; included in that is 15 years working for the New Westminster School Board as a Child Care Worker assisting children in elementary schools.
 As a Child Care Worker, I support children in areas of crisis intervention, conflict resolution, outreach, individual, group and parenting/family support with the overall goal of creating a positive social climate at school.
 Additionally, my family counselling experience includes supporting challenging behaviours and/or mental health conditions such as conduct disorders, ADHD, depression, FASD, CDBC, OCD, autism, aggression, trauma, violence, withdrawal, and anxiety.

-I am currently in my final year of the graduate Masters of Counselling Program from City University and I’m also a mother of two daughters.
+I completed my final year of clinical training at Bright Star, and currently accepting new children and families at the clinic.
+I’m a mother of two daughters.
 I am passionate in supporting children and youth to be the best that they can be, and offer a safe, non-judgmental, and down to earth approach.

 I have been working as an Occupational Therapist for four years, three of those have been with emotional and behavioural struggles related to various diagnosis or life situations such as Anxiety, PTSD, ODD, ADHD, Sensory Processing difficulties, ASD, or developmental trauma.